 The full complement of the Board, in line with Principle Three is of five (5) Non-Executive Directors and three (3) Executive Directors, a balance that is entrenched in the Company's Memorandum and Articles, which requires that the CEO is an ex ufficio director together with a maximum of two other senior executives of the Company.
 The presence of top executives on the Board is designed to ensure that all the members of the Board, including Non-Executive Directors, have direct access at meetings of directors to the individuals having the prime responsibility for day to day operations and executive management of the Company and to the implementation of policies that allow effective discussion and the availability of all the information necessary to carry out their functions in the best possible manner.

 The members of the Board for the year under review were:

-Mr Nikolaus Gretzmacher (Chairman); (appointed on 28 November 2013);
+Mr Nikolaus Gretzmacher (Chairman);

-Mr Michael Hoeferer (Chairman and Non-Executive Director) (ceased to be the Chairman of the Company on 28 November 2013);
+Mr Michael Hoeferer (ceased to be a director of the Company on 22 May 2014);